HOW to research

 Mr. D (1st year doctoral student, Graduate School of Information Science and Technology) Hired in October 2021

-Selected WINGS: International Graduate Program in Intelligent Society
+WINGS I chose: International Graduate Program for Excellence in Intelligent Society.

-I applied for the JSPS DC1 grant when I was in my second year of master's studies and for the DC2 grant when I was in my first year of doctoral studies, but both were rejected.
-When I received the rejection notice for DC2, the SPRING GX grant had just opened its applications for the October 2021 period, so I decided to apply
+I applied for the JSPS DC1 fellowship during my second year of my master's program and the DC2 fellowship during my first year of my doctoral program, but both were unsuccessful.
+Just as I received the rejection notice for DC2, the application period for the SPRING GX program for October 2021 began, so I decided to apply.

 While the term "GX" might suggest that research must be directly related to energy or global environmental issues, this is not the case.
 The SPRING GX application guidelines state, "In this project, we consider Green Transformation (GX) to be a social transformation aimed at better managing the global environment, a shared asset of humanity, and handing it over to future generations."
 The scope of GX in SPRING GX is quite broad.
 My research field is more fundamental than applied, even within my major.
 However, I believed that it was deeply related to the broad definition of GX described in the application guidelines, and I submitted my application, which was accepted.
 In preparing my SPRING GX application, I based my research plan on the research plan I wrote in my DC2 application, while also being conscious of positioning my research within the broad definition of GX.
 Furthermore, after applying for DC2, my first paper as the lead author was accepted at a peer-reviewed international conference, and being able to include that in my SPRING GX application may have contributed to my success